KwabenaNyinaku/nd00333-capstone/starter_file/README.md

 ## Hyperparameter Tuning
 Logistic Regression was chosen because it is easier to implement, interpret, and very efficient to train on such a dataset.
 A random parameter search is then selected to reduce the time for computation.
 The run finished in approximately 8 minutes.
-The hyperparameters 'C' and 'max_iterations' were randomly sampled from '0.3, 0.6, 0.9, 1.2' and '40, 90, 140, 190, 240' choices respectively
+The hyperparameters 'C' and 'max_iterations' were randomly sampled from '0.3, 0.6, 0.9, 1.2' and '40, 90, 140, 190, 240' choices respectively.

 ### Results
-The best model was registered with an accuracy of 89.1% from hyperparameters, regularization Strength of choice 0.3 and max iterations of 40.
+The best model was registered with an accuracy of 89.1% from hyperparameters, regularization Strength of choice of 0.3 and max iterations of 40.
-An improvement can be made from sampling randomly through a uniform distribution of a specific range.
+An improvement can be made by sampling randomly through the uniform distribution of a specific range.

 ##
 Screenshots from Hyperdrive run: